 With the victory of Netta Barzilai at the Eurovision Song Contest 2018, the contest will set up its camps in Israel next year.
 What do we already know about Eurovision 2019?
 Where will it be held?
 When will it take place?
 And who will take part?

-Eurovision 2019 probably takes place in Jerusalem
+Eurovision 2019 takes place in Tel Aviv

 First countries already applied for Eurovision 2019

 As always, there are a couple of early birds that – just like the Eurovision fans – can not wait another year.
 They have already confirmed that they will take part again in 2019.
-The first fifteen nations have already (preliminary) told that they intend to return to the contest.
+The first nations have already (preliminary) told that they intend to return to the contest.